OUR COMMITMENT TO

 E 93rd & Union

-Our founding E Prep & Village Prep Woodland Hills is our second Preparatory campus, serving students in grades K-8.
+Our founding E Prep & Village Prep Woodland Hills is our second Preparatory location, serving students in grades K-8.
 Our "Preparatory" schools feature a highly structured, joyful environment with energizing routines and tremendous rigor.
 Woodland Hills is especially helpful in students make multiple years of academic progress in just one year.

 9401 Willard Ave.

-Preps Willard is our newest E Prep & Village Prep campus, serving students in grades K-8.
+Preps Willard is our newest E Prep & Village Prep location, serving students in grades K-8.
 Our first west side Preparatory Campus, Preps Willard is an exciting, diverse, multicultural learning environment featuring high structure, high energy, and academic rigor.